sylviama/Run-the-Resort/README.md

 # Run-the-Resort

-"Have you ever run the same route again and again, and the only thing your app gives to you is the same map route and a boring number.
+"Have you ever run the same route again and again, and the only thing your app gives to you is the same map route and a boring number?
 Well, how about add more fun and incentive to your running map?
 I present you RUN THE RESORT."

 ## Functions
 Record your running miles, and convert it to a resort map.
 See where you could visit along the road.